xians-su/1min-relay/README.md

 - **Image Support**: Supports image uploads for enhanced functionality.
 - **ARM64 and AMD64 Support**: Compatible with both ARM64 and AMD64 architectures.
 - **Multiple Requests**: Supports multiple requests simultaneously.

+## Paid Perks
+- **Hosted**: Hosted for you, accessible anytime, anywhere.
+- **Latest Features**: Get access to latest features such as image generations that are not yet available in the public version.
+- **Priority Bug Fix**: Get the most common bug fixed quickly
+- **Priority Support**: Get support quicker than public version!

 ## Installation: